x/Game-Development-in-Javascript-Tutorial/README.md

 ## AI for Player Two

 Now for the fun stuff.
-Lets make a simple AI to control Player two.
+Lets make a simple AI to control Player Two.
 The AI will issue three states, move up, move down, and don't move.
 It's goal will be to move to the point at which it thinks the ball will arrive.

 The way we're going to do this is by knowing the ball's x, y, vx, and vy, create a line representing it's path, and come up with the intersection with our paddle.
-Lets recall high school algabra.
+Lets recall high school algebra.

 The slope-intercept formula for a line is